Also on this page:

 Living on campus can provide substantial savings.
 You don’t have to worry about utility bills or internet, your furniture is already there, and your transportation costs are nil.
 Plug in some numbers on CalcXML to see how much you’d save.
 Most schools in the state have some kind of campus housing.
 BYU Idaho is the rare exception; although it doesn’t have the standard on-campus residence hall setup, students under 27 are still required to live in approved housing unless they live with family (or have a family).
 Lewis-Clark State College does have traditional on-campus accommodations, which are reasonably priced.
 Students there who need extra help paying for a room can apply for its Residence Hall Scholarship.
 Even if your school doesn’t offer a scholarship for accommodation, there are still things you can do to manage costs.
 At Idaho State University, for example, you can establish a payment plan for not only tuition and fees, but also housing and meals.

-Living away from campus isn’t necessarily unaffordable.
-You can rent an apartment in the state — even in Boise — for several hundred dollars less than the national average.
-(If you want to purchase a home, however, expect to pay a bit more.)
-And most colleges want all students to feel like they are part of the campus community, even if they’re commuting from elsewhere.
+Living away from campus can be affordable—rental rates are usually below the national average.
+Most colleges want all students to feel like they are part of the campus community, even if they’re commuting from elsewhere.
 That’s why they typically help with off-campus housing.
 BYU Idaho goes the furthest, providing a portal of approved housing options students must choose from.
 Lewis-Clark State College owns some off-campus housing.
 You can rent one from the college or submit an off-campus listing to find a place and/or roommate.
-University of Idaho has less to offer, with just a hyperlinked list of property managers in the area.
+University of Idaho has less to offer, with just a list of property managers in the area.
 The College of Idaho is at the extreme end of the spectrum: It has a three-year on-campus living requirement, so there’s not much advice in the way of off-campus accommodation.
 If you’re going there or simply want to see what’s available in town, CampusRent.com might have what you need, but it’s worth visiting HousingIdaho.com, which has properties vetted by the Idaho Housing and Finance Association, an organization geared toward putting renters and homebuyers into affordable accommodation.
 You can use the same site to find a shelter.

 Living off campus means calling the utility company, paying a deposit to start electricity, gas, trash pickup and water service.
 Make sure you budget for it, but don’t feel like you have to set aside your life savings.
-Idaho has the lowest cost for natural gas in the U.S., which is good news if you’re in one of the 50+ percent of households that rely on it for heating.
-If you aren’t, don’t sweat it — electricity rates are also low due to the state’s hydroelectric plants.
+Idaho has a low cost for natural gas; electricity rates are also low due to the state’s hydroelectric plants.
 If utilities are still more than you can afford, the Idaho Public Utilities Commission has put together a list of financial assistance resources, grouped by county.
 This includes the Low Income Home Energy Assistance Program (LIHEAP), direct financial assistance, weatherization and heating system repairs.

 If you want to be a doctor or dentist, you’ll have to go elsewhere, as Idaho has no medical schools.
 If you get sick, though, you’ll still be able to access healthcare just by looking on campus.
 Sometimes the school’s own student health insurance, meant to be used at the campus clinic, is affordable and offers the right level of services.
 Other schools ask enrollees to go through private insurers, which is the case with Idaho State University, where office visits are free for students but labs, x-rays and other services are billed to the student’s insurance.
 One thing that is typically free no matter where you go is counseling, though psychiatric services like those at University of Idaho require a small fee.
 Outside of the college insurance and campus clinic system, you have affordable options in town.
 Find a free medical clinic under the Program Documents tab at the Department of Health and Welfare’s website.
 And remember that affordable care isn’t limited to physical health.
 The state uses Regional Mental Health Centers to provide free psychological screening, treatment and therapy.
 For oral health, there are a few dental hygiene schools, including Idaho State University, that run clinics with low prices.
 For instance, you can get a cavity filled for $32.
 If you’re not near a college with a dental hygiene program, the Idaho State Dental Association maintains a list of community clinics.
 Each has its own eligibility requirements, but they all cater to people with fewer financial resources.